 Mayor Megan Barry, Biography

-Mayor Megan Barry is serving her first term as the seventh mayor of Metropolitan Nashville and Davidson County following an historic election in which she became the first woman and first member of the Metro Council to be elected Mayor.
+In 2015, Mayor Megan Barry was elected to her first term as the seventh Mayor of the Metropolitan Government of Nashville and Davidson County after serving two terms as an at-large member of the Metro Council.

 Mayor Barry entered office with a determination to keep Nashville’s successful economy moving forward while ensuring sustainable growth, equal opportunity for all, high-quality public education, and the safety and well-being of all Nashvillians.

 One of the most significant challenges facing the city is the growth of traffic in the region following years of record growth.
 Mayor Barry immediately got to work tackling the issue by upgrading and synchronizing traffic signals in a way that has reduced congestion on the major pikes and corridors – reducing average travel delays by 24% and cutting gas consumption by an estimated 830,000 gallons in the first year.

 Mayor Barry has embraced the concept of Vision Zero to reduce traffic-related fatalities in Davidson County by investing in paving, sidewalks, and bike paths.
 She also has worked to improve dangerous intersections in high-traffic areas and embraced quick-build projects to promote safety.

 In 2017, she worked with Governor Haslam and the Tennessee General Assembly to promote and pass the IMPROVE Act, which will increase funding for roadway projects across Tennessee and give voters the opportunity to create sustainable funding mechanisms for mass transit.
 Barry announced she will seek to place a referendum on the ballot in 2018 that will create a comprehensive mass transit system throughout all corners of Davidson County.